Table of contents

 What is the 20% consistency rule on LucidDirect?

-No single trading day can represent more than 20% of your total profits at payout time.
-If you've made $10,000 total, no single day can account for more than $2,000 of that.
-This rule forces consistent daily performance and penalizes traders who rely on occasional big winning days to generate most of their profits.
+No single trading day may represent more than 20% of the profit in the current payout cycle.
+If the cycle has produced $10,000, no single day inside it can exceed $2,000.
+The check resets after each payout, so it measures the open cycle rather than the account's lifetime profit.
+The rule forces consistent daily performance and penalizes traders who rely on occasional big winning days.

 How long does it take to reach LucidLive on each account type?